iltekin/book-spine-calculator/README.md

-# book-spine-calculator
+# Book Spine Calculator
-Calculates width of spine of a book
+Calculates width of spine of a book.